Pressure cook a tangy and spicy curry right along with the brown rice in just one go by stacking the rice in the pressure cooker on top of the curry.

 - 1 tablespoon fresh ginger, minced

-- 1 teaspoon salt
+- 1 teaspoon sea salt

-- In a 4-cup capacity heat proof container add the rice, and water.
+- In a 4-cup capacity heat proof container add the rice and water.
 If the container does not have a handle, construct an aluminum foil sling to lower and raise it out of the pressure cooker.
 Set aside.

 - In the pre-heated pressure cooker, on medium heat without the lid, add the oil and onion and saute' until it is just starting to caramelize (about 7 minutes).

 - Add the chana masala powder, garlic, and ginger and saute' for about 30 more seconds until the garlic begins to cook.